mmbman/Katagiri/1987-03-11-Bendowa-Talk-1.md

 >
 > The spiritual realm of Buddhas is totally incomprehensible.
 It is not to be reached by the workings of the mind.
 Still less can it be known by a man of disbelief or inferior intelligence.
 Only a person of great capacity based on right faith is able to enter here.
 Even were a person of disbelief given teachings of it, he would find it difficult to receive them.
 Even on Vulture Peak, there were some the Buddha allowed to leave.
 If right faith arises in your mind, you should practice religious discipline and study under a master.
 If it doesn’t arise, you should cease for a while and regret the fact of not receiving benefits of the dharma from the past.

 Those three questions are all connected, talking about *right entrance*.
 Zazen is exactly right entrance to get into the Buddha’s world.
-So what is right entrance?
+So what is *right entrance*?
 Why does Dogen Zenji emphasize that zazen is right entrance?

 Number one is [where] already Dogen Zenji [said], “It is right entrance to the Buddha Dharma, that’s why I emphasize how important zazen is.”

 So *right entrance*: I think *right* in Buddhism is not the emphasis of self-centeredness each religion makes.
 Each religion always put the emphasis on it’s own religion, how important it is, how “right” this religion is.
 But I don’t think *right* in Buddhism is the emphasis of the egoistic self-centeredness which each religion often manifests.
 Is that clear?

 [Instead,] I think *right* means *thoroughgoing*.
-In Pali or Sanskrit, if you say *Sadharma Pundarika Sutra*, *Sa* means “togetherness,” or “join.”
-That is *Sa*.
+In Pali or Sanskrit, if you say *Sadharma Pundarika Sutra* (the *Lotus Sutra*), *sa* means “togetherness,” or “join.”
+That is *sa*.
 So if you see something including all beings, that is perfect – it’s a perfect state of existence.
 If you see yourself including all sentient beings, your presence is perfect.
 If you see yourself [as] separate from all sentient beings, you are not perfect, you are pretty shaky.
-But regardless of whether you are conscious of it or not, your presence is exactly perfect – a best, thoroughgoing state of existence – because your life is supported by dharma.
+But regardless of whether you are conscious of it or not, your presence is exactly perfect – a best, thoroughgoing state of existence, because your life is supported by dharma.
 So that is so-called *right*, what *sa* means: *togetherness*, or *join*.

 So that *right* sometimes is translated as “sublime,” or sometime we translate it as “subtle.”

-*Sadharma Pundarika Sutra* in Japanese [is] *Myoho Renge* – *myo* means “subtle,” so *myoho* means “subtle dharma.”
-So in Japanese, Soko Gakai people always chant the title of the *Lotus Sutra*, [...] *Myoho Renge Kyo*. “*Nam myoho*” – *nam* means *namo*: you devote yourself to.
+*Sadharma Pundarika Sutra* in Japanese [is] *Myoho Renge*. *Myo* means “subtle,” so *myoho* means “subtle dharma.”
+Soko Gakai people always chant the title of the *Lotus Sutra* in Japanese, [...] *Myoho Renge Kyo*. “*Nam myoho*” – *nam* means *namo*: you devote yourself to.
 So “*namo myoho renge kyo*” in Japanese – they are always chanting every day.

 So that is *right*.
 Right means *thoroughgoing*.
 That something thoroughgoing is not something you should research or you should analyze and try to get something in your hand, but I think you should just accept.
 Just accept.
 In other words, *just accept* means *believe*.
 That is called *to believe*, [or] *faith*.

 *Faith* is to believe in you, to believe in dharma.
 That means to accept *you* supported by all living beings.
-All beings; that is exactly best.
+All beings; that is exactly *best*.
 So that is simultaneously [the] entrance gate to get into Buddha’s world.
 That’s why if you have faith, simultaneously it makes your life stable, because you can immediately get into Buddha’s world.

 So that strength is coming from under the ground, it’s coming up constantly.
 It is not visible with the naked eye, but it is always in the bottom of your heart.